marekhudyma/marekhudyma.github.io/_posts/2020-04-01-functional-tests-with-testcontainers.md

 ## Rules
 Because we don't have access to production code, we cannot use any `DTO` objects, `database repositories`, etc.

-* We should operate on simplest possible interfaces.
-For example if we call `REST` endpoint, send plain `JSON` and read `JSON`.
+* We should operate on the simplest possible interfaces.
+For example, if we call `REST` endpoint, send plain `JSON` and read `JSON`.
 Don't create any internal `DTOs`.
 * I recommend using only official interfaces to create resources.
-We could create entity directly inside database and inside test just retrieve it.
-In my opinion it would not be black-box test then.
-If service change storage in the future, we would need to change our black box tests.
+We could create the entity directly inside the database and inside test to just retrieve it.
+In my opinion, it would not be a black-box test then.
+If service changes storage in the future, we would need to change our black-box tests.

 # AbstractFunctionalTests
-All functional test extend AbstractFunctionalTest where all needed docker images are run.
+All functional tests extend AbstractFunctionalTest where all needed docker images are run.
-In our example I will run my microservice which is connected to database.
+In our example, I will run my microservice which is connected to the database.

 ```java
 public class AbstractFunctionalTest {